 Despite their name, these dogs are actually in the United Kingdom – not America.
 The breed was developed in the United States and then imported to the United Kingdom.
-Recognizing that this breed came from America, the kennel club used “American” in the name.
+Recognizing that this breed came from America, the UK Kennel Club used “American” in the name.

 However, the American Kennel Club didn’t accept this breed until later.
 And, when they did, they changed the name.